 These no bake healthy brownie bites are filled with superfoods and are free of refined sugar, butter and eggs.
 They take no time at all to make and are sure to satisfy your sweet tooth cravings!
 Even your kid will love them!

-So, I know I have posted a recipe for vegan brownies made with dates before but this healthy brownie recipe is also vegan and even better!
+So, I know I have posted a recipe for vegan brownies made with dates before but this healthy dessert recipe is also vegan and even better!
 It’s boosted with the health benefits of several superfoods.
 Plus, these are also gluten free brownies for those you looking for a substitute.

 I’m one of those people that can’t survive without my chocolate.
 Sometimes I find myself stealing chocolate chips from the pantry a little too often.
 (Especially when I have an open bag!!)
 This week though, I have not done that even once and that is because of these healthy brownies!